 3. Read some material on how to handle feelings of abandonment or emotional manipulation.

 I Hate You, Don’t Leave Me.
 Stop Walking On Eggshells.
 Disarming The Narcissist.
 Understanding The Borderline Mother.
 All these books are wonderful resources and might help you make adjustments in how you communicate.
 You might not have to leave the relationship if you learn how to step out of the responsibility they’re attempting to give you and create more solid emotional boundaries.

 5. Look at your own need to be needed, or in control.

 It may be that you have your own emotional reasons for creating this kind of relationship.
-Be honest with yourself and consider if you have the need to be needed, or maybe being seen as having it “together?”
+Be honest with yourself and consider if you have the need to be needed, or maybe being seen as having it “together.”
 Those needs may be fueling your end of the problem and you may have needed to them – to need you.
 Maybe you’re lonely; maybe you live a fairly reclusive life.
 Maybe you’re repeating a pattern – that you’re “always” there for others.
 But that pattern is now destructive in your life.